ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 Here comes a description of our domain model.

---FJERN-- Provide an illustration of your domain model.
-Make sure that it is correct and complete.
-In case you are using ASP.NET Identity, make sure to illustrate that accordingly.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/domain_model_uml.drawio.svg)

 _Chirp_ has three entities: Author, Cheep, and Notification.
-Using Entity Framework Core (EF Core), these entities are mapped to tables in a SQLite database and LINQ queries are used to interact with the database.
+Using Entity Framework Core (EF Core), these entities are mapped to tables in a SQLite database, and LINQ queries are used to interact with the database.
 - An `Author` represents the user of the application.
 It inherits from ASP.NET IdentityUser, which handles user authentication and authorization.
 Each author has a unique username and the ability to follow other authors.
 - A `Cheep` is a message that an author can post.
 A timestamp is added to each cheep when it is created as well.
-- A `Notification` is sent to all followers of a cheep's author, when it is posted.
-If an author is tagged in a cheep by starting it with `@<Username>` a notification is sent to the tagged author as well.
+- A `Notification` is sent to all followers of a cheep's author when it is posted.
+If an author is tagged in a cheep by starting it with `@<Username>`, a notification is sent to the tagged author as well.

-Each entity has a corresponding repository class that is responsible for reading and writing to the database.
+Each entity has a corresponding repository class responsible for reading and writing to the database.
-Additionally, each entity has a corresponding DTO (Data Transfer Object) to only transfer the necessary data to the presentation layer.
+Additionally, each entity has a corresponding DTO (Data Transfer Object) to transfer only the necessary data to the presentation layer.

 ## Architecture — In the small
---FJERN-- Illustrate the organization of your code base.
-That is, illustrate which layers exist in your (onion) architecture.
-Make sure to illustrate which part of your code is residing in which layer.

 ![Illustration of the _Chirp!_ onion architecture.](images/onion.svg)
-As the illustration shows, the _Chirp!_ application is organized in an onion architecture.
+As the illustration shows, the _Chirp!_ application is organized using the onion architecture.
-The onion architecture pattern has the benefit of making the code highly modular.
-The dependencies exclusively go inwards, which means that the inner layers are not dependent on the outer layers.
+This pattern has the benefit of making the code highly modular.
+The dependencies exclusively go inwards, meaning that the inner layers are not dependent on the outer layers.
 This makes it easy to replace layer implementations, allowing for a high degree of flexibility and testability.

 - Core:
   - At the core are the entities of the domain model.
 That is the `Cheep`, `Author`, and `Notification` classes.
 Their respective DTO's also reside in this layer.
 - Second layer:
   - In the second layer, we have our repositories, which are responsible for reading and writing to the database.
-Each domain model gets one repository.
+Each domain model has one repository.
 Additionally, we have a `DBRepository`, which is responsible for general database operations that are not tied to a specific domain model.
-Currently, it has two methods, one for seeding the database and one for resetting it.
+Currently, it includes two methods, one for seeding the database and one for resetting it.
 - Third layer:
   - The `CheepService` resides in the third layer and is responsible for the business logic of the application.
 All the razor pages have a reference to an instance of the service.
-Calling it `CheepService` instead of `ChirpService` is a bit of a misnomer, as it also handles the business logic for the `Author` and `Notification` entities, but we wanted to give it the same name as in the project description.
+Calling it `CheepService` instead of `ChirpService` is a bit of a misnomer, as it also handles the business logic for the `Author` and `Notification` entities.
+However, we wanted to maintain the same name as in the project description.
 - The outermost layer:
-  - The presentation layer.
-It has the razor pages, controllers, and the `program.cs` file.
-This layer is responsible for tying it all together, as well as rendering the UI.
+  - The presentation layer, which includes the Razor pages, controllers, and the `program.cs` file.
+This layer is responsible for tying everything together and rendering the UI.

 ## Architecture of deployed application
---FJERN-- Illustrate the architecture of your deployed application.
-Remember, you developed a client-server application.
-Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.

 ![Diagram of the deployed application](images/deployment_uml.drawio.svg)

-As one can see, our backend architecture consists of two components we host on Azure, as well as an external authentication provider (Github).
-Our server components are:
+Our backend architecture consists of two components we host on Azure, as well as an external authentication provider (Github).
+The server components are:
 - An Azure App Service instance running our Chirp.Web application
 - An Azure File Share where we host our database, to enable persistance and let it scale to more than the 1 GB provided by Azure App Service.
   - The File Share is mounted to the app service and the app service has been granted read and write permissions to the File Share.